 Buildertrend’s cloud-based platform can be accessed via any device with a web browser and also through its iOS and Android apps.
 The same easy-to-navigate and clean interface is used on each of the Buildertrend products.
 Since the platform is online and app-based, the developers at Buildertrend constantly release updates and improvements, which all users receive instantly.

 Buildertrend has a powerful suite of features addressing project management and much more.
-Their project management tools include daily logs to keep teams accountable, to-do lists for creating and tracking action items, scheduling functionality, in-platform messaging, and a ton of other collaboration features that help with efficiency and meeting deadlines.
+Their construction project management tools include daily logs to keep teams accountable, to-do lists for creating and tracking action items, scheduling functionality, in-platform messaging, and a ton of other collaboration features that help with efficiency and meeting deadlines.
 Other features include document and photos storage, punchlists, and plan markup.

-Plan Markup with Buildertrend for Project Management
+Plan Markup with Buildertrend for Construction Management

 Buildertrend’s product covers a lot of needs, but it also offers a large suite of integrations for users who work with other technologies.
 Some popular software that Buildertrend connects with include: